ericywl/sutd-coin/README.md

 on the other.
 This means that the tested miner has slightly higher resource priority in both cases.
-In real world, this would mean that the tested miner has slightly higher computational power and should therefore win the competition more often than not even without selfish mining.
+In real world, this would mean that the tested miner has slightly higher computational power and should therefore win the competition more often than not, even without selfish mining.
 Results are collected after the blockchain reach length of 100 ie. the longest chain reaches 100 blocks.
 The table below shows the percentage of reward pool that a majority miner gets with vs. without selfish mining algorithm.